MELON-27AF/netflux5g/DOCKER_IMAGES_UPDATE.md

 ### Notes
 - The Gradiant images are publicly available and don't require authentication
-- Version 1.0 provides a stable, tested version of the Open5GS and UERANSIM components
+- Version `latest` provides the most recent stable version of the Open5GS components
+- Ubuntu 20.04 is used as a base image for UERANSIM components, which will be configured at runtime
 - All functionality should remain the same, only the underlying Docker images have changed